consulo/consulo-dev.github.io/docs/basics/indexing_and_psi_stubs/file_based_indexes.md

 ## Standard Indexes

-The *IntelliJ Platform* contains several standard file-based indexes.
+The *Consulo* contains several standard file-based indexes.
 The most useful indexes for plugin developers are:

 ### Word Index